Safari-FIDO-U2F/Safari-FIDO-U2F/README.md

 ## Build

 - Clone this project
-- Install the build tools that required to build dependencies: `brew install autoconf automake libtool pkg-config`
+- Install the dependencies: `brew install libu2f-host`

 - Open Xcode project and select and build target libu2f-host
 - Change target to Safari FIDO U2F and build it